Nickolas Butler

 Nickolas Butler (born 1979) is an American novelist and short story author.
-He is the author of four novels: Shotgun Lovesongs (2014), The Hearts of Men (2017), Little Faith (2019), Godspeed (2021), and A Forty Year Kiss (2025).
+He is the author of five novels: Shotgun Lovesongs (2014), The Hearts of Men (2017), Little Faith (2019), Godspeed (2021), and A Forty Year Kiss (2025).
 He also authored the short story collection Beneath the Bonfire (2015).

 Early life and education

 Butler was born in Allentown, Pennsylvania.
 He was raised in Eau Claire, Wisconsin, where he attended Memorial High School.
 He attended high school alongside Justin Vernon, frontman of indie folk band Bon Iver.
 Butler's debut novel Shotgun Lovesongs (2014) was partly inspired by the creation of Bon Iver's debut album For Emma, Forever Ago (2007).
 Butler graduated with a bachelor's degree in English from the University of Wisconsin–Madison in 2002, and received an MFA from the Iowa Writers' Workshop in 2012.
 Prior to publishing Shotgun Lovesongs, Butler worked in coffee roasting, office management, meat packing, telemarketing, maintenance at Burger King, and as an author escort, liquor store clerk, hot-dog vendor, and bed-and-breakfast manager.